QuantDinger QuantDinger Docs

 • Frontend UI is distributed here as prebuilt files.
 The Vue source lives at QuantDinger-Vue under the QuantDinger Frontend Source-Available License v1.0.

-• Non-commercial and eligible qualified non-profit use of the frontend is free of charge; commercial use requires a separate commercial license.
+• Non-commercial and eligible qualified non-profit use of the frontend is free of charge; commercial use requires a separate commercial license — apply on the product home.

 • Trademark, branding, attribution, and watermark usage are governed by TRADEMARKS.md.